netliferesearch/starter-styleguide/README.md

 template: __dirname+'/styleguide-template'
 ```

-To make your own config:
+## Make your own config:
 ```js
 starterStyleguide.extendConfig({ /* config overrides */ });
 ```

-You can also add you own styleguide *template*, copy the folder _styleguide-template_ into your own projcect.
+You can also add you own styleguide **template**, copy the folder _styleguide-template_ into your own projcect.

 Example:
 ```js